Weight Converter

 Take 70 kg, a typical adult body weight.
 Multiplying by 2.20462262185 gives 70 × 2.20462262185 = 154.3236 lb.
 Dividing the pound value by 14 and taking the integer part gives 11 st, with 154.3236 − (11 × 14) = 0.3236 lb remaining.
 So 70 kg = 11 st 0.3236 lb.

-Pounds alone (without stone) remain standard for body weight in the United States and in most clinical contexts there, while continental Europe uses kilograms exclusively.
+Pounds alone (without stone) remain standard for body weight in the United States and in most clinical contexts there, while continental Europe uses kilograms exclusively for both trade and body weight.

 Common uses